google/mundane/DESIGN.md

 ## Attributes

-Rust has two attributes which will cause compiler warnings in user code if elements of the `mundane` API are misused.
+Rust has two attributes which will cause compiler warnings in user code if elements of the Mundane API are misused.
 - The `#[must_use]` attribute on a function causes a compiler warning if a user calls the function and discards the result.
 We put this attribute on all functions which return values, as it is always suspicious to call a